 Black bears are generalist omnivores and primarily eat a variety of plants and plant parts such as berries and nuts.
 Black bears will also prey and scavenge upon animals such as insects, mammals, fish, and birds.
 In this way they are crucial seed dispersers and recycle nutrients throughout ecosystems.

 As human populations encroach on bear habitat, people and bears have greater chances of encountering each other.
-Bears usually avoid people, but when they do come into close proximity of each other All bears should be given plenty of respect and room to retreat without feeling threatened.
+Bears usually avoid people, but conflicts can arise especially when black bears become habituated to human-provided food sources.
+All bears should be given plenty of respect and room to retreat without feeling threatened.
 The best way to not have interactions with bears at home is to remove food that provide bears with a high amount of calories.
 This includes leaving garbage cans in garages or using bear resistant containers, removing bird feeders (including liquid hummingbird feeders), keeping fruit trees picked, and keeping small livestock like chicken and goats in secure enclosures with a roof.

 Description and Range